Back to School Dos and Don’ts

 Child Mind Institute

-Summer is almost over, and parents everywhere are experiencing that inevitable anxiety over how to make the most of the upcoming school year.
+The end of summer is in sight, and parents everywhere are feeling that inevitable anxiety over how to make the most of the upcoming school year.
 In my experience, anticipating the hurdles of reentry and carefully structuring the first few weeks of school goes a long way to setting the stage for a successful year, particularly if your child has an anxiety disorder or another psychiatric condition.
 With that in mind, here are some dos and don'ts for families who want to start the school year right.

 DO Get Back Into the Routine